 Oops, you did it again, you played with their heart, got lost in the game, and spilled your red wine all over the carpeting.
 What now?

-Thankfully, it is possible to get red wine, and just about any stain, out of your carpet with the right tools and techniques.
+Thankfully, it is possible to get red wine, coffee, and just about any stain, out of your carpet with the right tools and techniques.
 And it happens to the best of us, so there is no use crying over spilled milk, or wine in this case.
 Instead, simply follow some of these tips of the trade to get tough spills out of your carpeting.

 Tips to removing tough stains from your carpeting

 Removing red wine from your carpeting